Last updated on February 18th, 2019 at 03:27 pm

 - didn’t receive investment under a venture capital scheme within 7 years of the first commercial sale.

 Knowledge intensive companies also benefit from an employee limit of 499 and can raise up to £20m in total but the rules surrounding them can be complex.
+We have written in more detail about this area of the Enterprise Investment Scheme here.

 Issue of shares